What is Debt Settlement?

 Once in the program, the consumer pays in a specific amount per month to the settlement company.
 The company holds that money in a separate account, allowing it to accumulate until it grows large enough to begin to be used to satisfy debts and pay the fees.

 It typically takes several months before the first settled debt is paid off.
-The American Fair Credit Council says it generally takes take two to four years to complete a debt settlement program, depending on how much money is owed and how much money the consumer can pay into the account.
+The American Fair Credit Council says it generally takes take two to four years to complete a settlement program, depending on how much money is owed and how much money the consumer can pay into the account.

-Debt settlement can have a significant impact on your credit score and the ability to borrow going forward.
+Settlement can have a significant impact on your credit score and the ability to borrow going forward.
 Payment history accounts for 35 percent of your score from FICO, the company that produces the majority of credit scores used by lenders.

 If you're already delinquent on your bills by the time you consider settlement, you'll not be as deeply affected (your credit is already damaged.)
-But the process of halting payments -- while it is the way the debt settlement company can pay off the agreed-upon amount -- can mean showing month after month of late payments on your credit history.
+But the process of halting payments -- while it is the way the settlement company can pay off the agreed-upon amount -- can mean showing month after month of late payments on your credit history.

 While seeing your debt reduced is no doubt a relief, it is important to know beforehand another bill could be coming when it is over.
 The Internal Revenue Service considers forgiven debt as income, so that should be kept in mind as something that will have to be addressed later.

 Debt settlement doesn't always work.
-Indeed, well under half of all those who enter a debt settlement program will end up with their debt eliminated, according to the Center for Responsible Lending.
+Indeed, well under half of all those who enter a settlement program will end up with their debt eliminated, according to the Center for Responsible Lending.

-Some companies make unrealistic claims of having 100 percent success -- or close to it.
+Some companies make unrealistic claims of having 100 percent success, or close to it.
 The Government Accountability Office, in an investigation of the industry, found that some consumers dealing with unscrupulous companies ended up paying more than they owed before trying to settle their debt.

 Some studies of the industry revealed that only a small percentage of consumers successfully had 75 percent or more of their debt settled.
-Not every creditor is necessarily going to agree to a settlement plan.

 Between 13 percent and 25 percent of those who enrolled in a debt settlement program end up filing for bankruptcy, according to the Center for Responsible Lending.